 I have been a loyal TKB Trading customer ever since.
 They have a vast assortment of micas, base powders, preservative, liquid binder, pans & tamper tools.
-A 6 gram sample is typically $1.50.
+A 6-gram sample is typical $1.50.
 Shipping is based on weight, so it was a little more when I purchased bottles of liquid product and very affordable when just stocking up on mica.
-Orders arrive to my home in 4-5 business days.
+Orders arrive at my home in 4-5 business days.

 Formulating Eye Shadow & Highlighter

 I worked on & off for a couple of months with the powders, ordering extra colors & additives, and re-formulating before I shared my initial recipes.
 I have a whole new appreciation for my favorite store-bought shadows.
 There are a lot of colors & powders that go into a good formula.
 Foiled type shadows can be crumbly & many shadows are beautiful but will crack easily without the right additives.

 I absolutely prefer my products in a pressed form but you can skip some steps & ingredients if you wish to leave your eye shadows loose.
 The only loose shadows that I purchase are from Fyrinnae Cosmetics.
 They have an amazing loose formula that I have not tried to re-create.